Emptik/follow-my-budget/README.md

 ## <a id="project">Project</a>

 ### dist
-The dist folder contain your css files.
+The dist folder contain your building files, ready to go on the server.

 ### src
 The src folder contains all necessary files for the development of the application.